Optimal Top-Two Method for Best Arm Identification and Fluid Analysis: Problem description and lower bound

-Let $\mathbold{\omega}^\star=(\omega^{\star}_a:a \in [K])$ denote the unique solution to above.
-The popular {\bf plug-in track and stop} algorithm involves solving the above max-min problem repeatedly for optimal weights with empirical distribution plugged in for $\mathbold{\mu}$ above.
+The popular {\bf plug-in track and stop} algorithm involves solving the max-min problem (\ref{eqn:max_min_formulation}) repeatedly for optimal weights with empirical distribution plugged in for $\mathbold{\mu}$ above.
 The algorithm at each stage $t$, generates the next sample from an arm so that the proportion of arms sampled closely match the resulting optimal weights while ensuring an adequate, sub-linear exploration (e.g., each arm gets at least $\sqrt{t}$ samples at each stage $t$).
-However, for analyzing top-2 algorithms, reverting to the original problem {\bf O} is often more insightful.
-Theorem~\ref{th:optsol.char1} solves ${\bf O}$ as a special case, and provides a characterization of the optimal solution which is crucial to our analysis.